 - setting the standards for education and training, professional skills, conduct, performance and ethics; - keeping a Register of professionals who meet these standards; - approving education programmes that professionals must complete prior to registration; and - taking action when registrants do not meet our standards.

-As of 31 March 2019 we had 281,461 registrants on our Register from the 15 professions we regulate.
+As of 31 March 2020 we had 281,461 permanent registrants on our Register from the 15 professions we regulate.
+(As of 31 March 2019: 369,139 registrants from 16 professions).

 Purpose of this report